 Back to google again to see if I could find some other way…

-But they did have a smaller version that attaches to an angle grinder*.
+But they did have a smaller version for sale that attaches to an angle grinder*.
 (I used the 4″ disc, but probably could have gone with the 5″ one).

 And what do you know, it worked!

 Just look at how smooth that concrete floor is now!

 A few words of caution…it creates a lot of dust!

 I felt like I was in the Sahara Desert in the middle of a sandstorm.
 If you decide to take this on, make sure to wear a ventilator and goggles.
 (Actually, I think a hazmat suit would be better).
 Take everything out of the room that you can, and enclose the area as much as possible.
 I had all of the doors to the bathroom closed, and still ended up with a thick coating of dust on everything in my bedroom and closet.

 With this tool, I think the clean up from this job took longer than the work.
 But it’s finally done!
 Now, I can start the tiling 🙂

 I also noticed (after I finished), that you can get a dust shield* for the angle grinder that connects to your shop vac.
 This would definitely be worth trying!

 Hopefully next week, I will have some prettier pictures to show you.